 - Acute peripheral neuropathy - this a neuropathy of sudden, or rapid, onset.

 - Chronic peripheral neuropathy - this develops more gradually and becomes persistent.
 Most peripheral neuropathy is chronic.
-It develops slowly over several months.
+It develops slowly over several months or years.

 It can also be classified according to how many nerves are affected: